 Erik ten Hag could join forces with Jurgen Klopp at RB Leipzig - Paper Talk

-Plus: Sir Jim Ratcliffe has labelled Manchester United "mediocre"; Utd consider rivalling Chelsea and Tottenham for Patrick Dorgu; Arsenal expected to resist January approaches for Jakub Kiwior amid interest from Europe
+Plus: Sir Jim Ratcliffe has labelled Manchester United "mediocre"; Man Utd consider rivalling Chelsea and Tottenham for Lecce's Patrick Dorgu; Arsenal expected to resist January approaches for Jakub Kiwior amid interest around Europe

 The top stories and transfer rumours from Sunday's newspapers...